romangrubic/weather-app-openweather/README.md

 ## Features
 ### Existing Features

+* Country selector
+  - Shows list of current countries and territories (at date 05/02/2020) and allows user to specify location of the city.
+  For instance, if user types "Dublin", it will show "Dublin, US", but if user specify "Ireland, IE" and types Dublin, it will show Dublin, Ireland.
+  Country selection is optional and not required in case the user doesn't know the name of the country in which city is located.

-* Search button
+* Search input

   - Show the user instructions on how to search weather for a city.
-It is `required ` so user can not just press enter and search for empty space and requires minimum of 2 characters to be inputed.
+It is `required ` so user can not just press enter and search for empty space and requires minimum of 3 characters to be inputed.

 * City not found